 | Butter | 227 g |

 Need an exact figure for a different amount?
-Use the plain flour converter, the sugar converter, or the butter converter.
+Use the plain flour converter, the sugar converter, the caster sugar in grams converter, or the butter cups to grams converter.

 Switching from cups to grams